tillbiskup/aspecd/docs/roadmap.rst

 * Add Zenodo badge to start page of documentation in release

+* Full list of required packages (including their installed versions) in SystemInfo, to be included in history (and recipe history)

 * Report task: Add figure captions to context if available

 * Remaining basic processing and analysis steps, such as algebra with datasets, slice extraction for >2D datasets, peak finding, SNR determination, denoising, filtering, noise, cut dataset and axis (to common range)